Red Beans Parade Honors a Culinary Tradition

 Louis Armstrong Themed Red Beans Car in Red Bean Parade on Lundi Gras in New Orleans

-The Louis Armstrong themed Red Beans Car in Red Bean Parade on Lundi Gras in New Orleans.
+The Louis Armstrong-themed Red Beans Car rolls in the Krewe of Red Beans parade on Lundi Gras in New Orleans.

 Red Bean Suits in the Red Bean Parade on Lundi Gras in New Orleans

-Handmade Red Bean Suits in the Red Bean Parade on Lundi Gras in New Orleans
+Handmade red-bean suites in the Krewe of Red Beans walking parade on Lundi Gras in New Orleans.

 Most New Orleans restaurants serve red beans and rice as a special on Mondays, but it's a tasty treat every day of the week.

-If there’s ever any doubt about New Orleans’ status as one of the preeminent party capitals of the world, look no further for proof.
-People here will throw a party, plan a festival or march in a parade to celebrate just about anything including but not limited to a seemingly humble dish like red beans and rice, although “humble” might not be the right word to describe one of Louisiana’s most celebrated culinary traditions.
+If there’s ever any doubt about New Orleans’ status as one of the preeminent festival capitals of the world, look no further.
+People here will throw a party, plan a festival or march in a parade to celebrate just about anything — including red beans and rice, one of Louisiana’s most celebrated culinary traditions.

-This dish filled with onions, peppers and celery; the holy trinity of cajun cooking, garlic, herbs and spices, ham or smoked sausage and topped with hot sauce gets its celebratory due during the festive Red Beans Parade rolling through the streets of New Orleans on Lundi Gras (the day before Mardi Gras) each year.
+This dish is filled with onions, peppers and celery — the holy trinity of Cajun cooking — as well as herbs and spices, ham or smoked sausage, and hot sauce.
+It gets its celebratory due during the Krewe of Red Beans walking parade, which strolls through the streets of New Orleans on Lundi Gras, the day before Mardi Gras.

-This growing event began back in 2009, when the 20-member Krewe of Red Beans was formed.
-The group draws inspiration from several key elements of New Orleans culture: making suits inspired by the artistry of Mardi Gras Indians, second-lining like a Social Aid and Pleasure Club, and enjoying the beloved tradition of eating red beans on Mondays.
+The krewe has paraded since 2009 and draws inspiration from several key elements of New Orleans culture, like hand-making suits inspired by the artistry of Mardi Gras Indians; second-lining like a social aid and pleasure club; and enjoying the beloved tradition of eating red beans and rice on Mondays.

-Today, Krewe members begin working on their “bean suits” right after Halloween to get ready for the big day, when more than 100 official Krewe members parade alongside thousands of unofficial revelers and spectators chanting “Red Beans Comin’!” – many of them fitting right in donned in their own elaborate bean costumes based on funny themes like “Beanior Citizen” or “Bean-once Knowles.”
+Today, krewe members begin working on their “bean suits” right after Halloween to get ready for the big day, when more than a hundred krewe members parade for thousands of spectators who chant “red beans comin’!” — many of them showing off their own elaborate bean costumes.

-New Orleans is full of cherished food traditions, but few are more tied to the city’s identity than its love for – OK, we admit it, obsession with – red beans.
+New Orleans is full of cherished food traditions, but few are more tied to the city’s identity than its love for — or obsession with — red beans.

 Why?
-No one knows for sure – because it’s just been something that, well, has always been – but the most popular theory traces back to the fact that ham was traditionally served at Sunday suppers in New Orleans.
-The leftover ham bone, of course, still had tons of flavor, so it was often stewed with a big pot of red beans the next day (Monday was typically laundry day) so dinner could simmer on the stove all day while the women were tending to the day’s household chores.
-Read more about this red bean tradition.
+The most popular theory traces back to the fact that ham was traditionally served at Sunday suppers in New Orleans.
+The leftover ham bone still had tons of flavor, so it was often stewed with a big pot of red beans the next day.
+Monday was typically laundry day, so dinner could simmer on the stove all day while domestic laborers were tending to the day’s household chores.

-Ready to see – and taste – for yourself?
-Check out our Louisiana Red Beans and Rice recipe to enjoy this tasty tradition at home.
+Ready to taste-test the tradition for yourself?
+Check out our Red Beans and Rice Recipe to enjoy this tasty tradition at home.